ncbi/CoV-Dist/README.md

   -t, --threads INTEGER   Number of threads used for computing [default: all
                           available cpus].
   -v, --voc TEXT          VOC (Variant Of Concern) folder name containing VOC
-                          vcf files, no depth files are needed (default is None).
+                          vcf files and no depth files are needed (default is None).
   -o, --outpath TEXT      Output file name.  [required] -h, --help              Show this message and exit.